Every day in the United States companies ship millions of items that require temperature control, from flowers and chocolates to pharmaceuticals.

 I want to help.
 Can you use my old denim?

 Yes!
-Send it to us!
+Send your old jeans directly to Bonded Logic.
 You can find instructions here, with a shipping label.

 You can use the Vital Choice box your last order came in.
-Pack up any unneeded denim in your home that’s at least 90 percent cotton, removing any tags or stickers.
+Pack up any unneeded denim in your home that's at least 90% cotton, removing any tags or stickers.

-And to recycle our denim insulation, remove the white wrapper and put it in the box as well.
+And to recycle the denim insulation, remove the white wrapper and put it in the box as well.